LePhil/ExcaliburPlayground/readme.md

 * works in Electron now <3
 * added logo
 * Score Screen overhaul
+* Customers can wish for for multiple items now

 # Won't do
 * If inventory is full, clicks on station should not do anything- No. We'd have to check for Tools in Inventory (in case the station is broken) and if there are actions in the queue to remove some items --> let the user make mistakes!